nmcsr-iscteiul/SIDSH-G12/README.md

 &nbsp;This simple Python API uses the Flask module to enable the Wordpress Website to "trigger" the Java Applications.
 &nbsp;Using the requisite for Covid Scientific Discoveries, it works like this:
 1. Python listens for a GET request on http://localhost:8001/covid-sci-discoveries;
-2. When a user goes to the website and clicks the button with the link in the first point the GET request is sent to that endpoint;
+2. When a user goes to the website and clicks the button with that URL it sends a GET request to the Java Projects Container;
-3. When python receives the request it makes a system call to run the Java application and, when it's done, returns to the user the output: an HTML Page
+3. When python receives the request it makes a system call to run the Java application and, when it's done, returns an HTML page to the user.